 The Effectiveness of Peace Operations Network

-Peace operations are among the most important international mechanisms for contemporary conflict management.
+Peace operations are one of the most important international mechanisms for contemporary conflict management.
 However, their effectiveness remains the subject of confusion and debate in both the policy and academic communities, and there is a distinct lack of independent, research-based information about the effectiveness of such operations.

 The network is coordinated by NUPI.
 Many of the partners fund their own participation.
 NUPI has also received funding from the Norwegian Research Council and the Norwegian Ministry of Foreign Affairs to support the Network and its research, including via the UN Peace Operations project (UNPOP) and the Training for Peace (TfP) programme.